Breedlove-Jason/toDoApp/README.md

 <i>Simple ToDo App</i>

-Check it out <a href="https://jason-breedlove.github.io/digitalClock/">here</a>
+Check it out <a href="https://breedlove-jason.github.io/toDoApp/">here</a>

 ## Summary

-In 2021 I began my journey to becoming a self taught software developer.
+In 2021, I began my journey to becoming a self-taught software developer.
 This to do list app became the second project in my portfolio.
+I have experience in Java and Python.
+However,
-I have experience in Java and Python, however, I decided to change my path to becoming a full stack developer and this was the first time I have ever used javascript.
+I decided to change my path to becoming a full stack developer and this was the first time I have ever used javascript.

 ## Author